-In an earlier post we looked at some of the elements of the new ANSI standard regarding first aid kits in the workplace.
+In an earlier post we looked at some of the elements of the new ANSI standard regarding workplace first aid kits.
 The new standard, Z308.1-2014 is going to require first aid kits to be categorized either Class A or Class B. Class A being the most common type of kit and the Class B for more complex or dangerous workplaces.

 Here is the new list of required contents for both kit types.
 For more information on this new standard see our First Aid Kits Category for an update.